 DJI Mavic Pro vs DJI Phantom 4 Drones Main Specs

-DJI Mavic pro is the smallest drone in DJI’s line up.
+DJI Mavic Pro is the smallest drone in DJI’s line up.
 Unlike its sibling competitors, Mavic pro is foldable, it has a 7000-meter range, and it comes with an intelligent battery that charges fully in one hour.
-In addition to that, Mavic Pro supports live video streaming, it has front obstacle avoidance sensors, as well as GPS and GLONASS navigation systems for advanced flight control.
+In addition to that, Mavic Pro supports live full HD 1080p video streaming, it has front obstacle avoidance sensors, as well as GPS and GLONASS navigation systems for advanced flight control.
 Customers say that Mavic Pro is small in size yet rich in features.

 Flying DJI Mavic Pro vs DJI Phantom 4

 Based on our DJI Mavic pro vs DJI Phantom 4 review, both drones have advanced features that will make your flight comfortable and enjoyable.
 Depending on your taste, you can choose to fly the drone outdoors or even indoors.
 Below, we have scrutinized the flight experience that you should expect from each drone.

 Both Mavic Pro and Phantom 4 have obstacle avoidance sensors.
 These sensors can identify and avoid obstacles like rocks and trees while flying.
 Mavic Pro has only front sensors that can identify obstacles within a range of 49 feet.
 Unlike Mavic Pro, Phantom 4 has front, side, and rear sensors that give it a 360-degree protection against obstacles within a range of 49 feet.
 These sensors shield your drone from crashing.
 However, the sensors may not work as claimed under low light intensity.
 Learn more about the features of DJI Maic Pro from our detailed review below: